Seminary in Virginia starts slavery reparations fund

-The Virginia Theological Seminary in Alexandria announced the fund’s creation last week.
-The endowment will be used for a variety of purposes, including assistance to any descendants of slaves who worked there.
+In an attempt to do just that, the seminary announced they started a $1.7 million slavery reparations fund.
+Markham says the seminary staff did some work on what they could afford to create a starting point that they hope will grow to have a much larger impact in the future

-The seminary was founded in 1823 by a group that included “Star-Spangled Banner” author Francis Scott Key.
-Enslaved workers helped build the campus and worked there after its creation.
+“The sin of slavery is huge, and there’s a sense in which no amount would ever suffice.
+However, we’ve apologized for our past we’re determined to create a different future, but we also need to do some action,” said Markham.

-The money will also be used to support black clergy in The Episcopal Church, promote justice and inclusion, and support the needs of local African-American congregations connected to the seminary.
+The money will also be used to support black clergy and local African-American congregations.

 WDVM on Facebook